georgedmendoza/readme-generator/README.md

   https://drive.google.com/file/d/1bDN157qNQLvLSKP-rxodJnA-pZIBzIva/view?usp=sharing

   ## License
-  - [MIT](https://opensource.org/licenses/MIT) - click to view lincense information
+  - This project is under the [MIT](https://opensource.org/licenses/MIT) license.

   ## Questions
   - Feel free to reach me via GitHub or Email with any questions regarding this project